vuongducphuong/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 Predictive lead scoring
 =======================

-Predictive lead scoring is a machine-learning model that uses historical data from Odoo *CRM* to score open leads/opportunities.
+Predictive lead scoring is a machine-learning model that uses historical data from Leansoft *CRM* to score open leads/opportunities.

-As a company processes opportunities through the CRM pipeline, Odoo collects data on which opportunities are won and lost.
+As a company processes opportunities through the CRM pipeline, Leansoft collects data on which opportunities are won and lost.
 Predictive lead scoring uses this data to predict the probability of winning each new lead or opportunity.

-The more opportunities that are sent through the CRM pipeline, the more data Odoo collects, resulting in more accurate probabilities.
+The more opportunities that are sent through the CRM pipeline, the more data Leansoft collects, resulting in more accurate probabilities.

 Specifically, Odoo's predictive lead scoring uses the *naive Bayes* probability model: